26 December 14th, 1946

 The famous Yiddish actors like Jacob P. Adler, David Kessler, Boris Thomashefsky, and also Berl Bernstein all had these sort of fans who were ready to stick up for them.
 These fans didn’t want to suffer me being given Bernstein’s role in the People’s Theater…

-Figure 26.1: This advertisement from August 30th, 1902 in the Forverts announces the newcomers to the cast of the People’s Theater for the 1902-1903 season, including the “young beloved comedian Herr Kestin” (upper blue box).
-The advertisement additionally announces that “Alexander” will be performed as a matinee on the same day (Sunday August 30th) featuring, among others, Sam Kestin the role of Naftali the Mishuganer (lower blue box).
+Figure 26.1: This advertisement from August 30th, 1902 in the Forverts announces the newcomers to the cast of the People’s Theater for the 1902-1903 season, including the “young beloved comedian Herr Kasten” (upper blue box).
+The advertisement additionally announces that “Alexander” will be performed as a matinee on the same day (Sunday August 30th) featuring, among others, Sam Kasten the role of Naftali the Mishuganer (lower blue box).
 (Source)

 They really fumed over this and worked themselves up, and they told us that, having thoroughly discussed the whole matter, they would all come to the first performance and watch me perform the entire role, and here’s how it would go: They would let me perform the role of Naftali the Mishuganer if I played it in a new way, different from how Bernstein would play it.
 But if I did not play the role differently and played it just as Bernstein would, then there would be hell to pay.
 They would make a huge scene in the theater and pelt me with rotten apples, and they would make sure that I would have no choice but to get off the stage…

-In hearing this, I thought - this could be have been worse, and I suddenly stumbled upon an ingenious idea.
+In hearing this, I thought - this could have been worse, and I suddenly stumbled upon an ingenious idea.
 The idea was that, before the curtains went up for the first show, I saw to it that the two trees which are part of the set would be well screwed to the stageboards, as strongly as possible.
 And when the scene came where Thomashefsky, in the role of the Crown Prince Alexander, challenged me to a sword fight, I would jump up into one of the trees.
 And when he came at me with his sword, I would jump to the other tree in one leap, and I would do it so cleverly that Thomashefsky would be left standing in confusion, looking around in all directions, and he’d call out:

 – You mumzer3 how did you do that…?